OttCS/Portable-DnD/ModifierBuy.md

 ### ***Determine Ability Scores***.
 The ability score of your character determines their strengths and weaknesses.
 Think carefully about how you want to play your character and follow these steps:

-1. Start with a -1 base modifier where ever your **Racial Ability Scores** applies, and -2 for the rest
+1. Start with a -1 base modifier wherever your **Racial Ability Scores** applies, and -2 for the rest
 2. Add a total of 15 among the different modifiers, none can be over +3 (at level 1)

 ### **Optional 1st-Level Feat**